 Center and Library for the Bible and Social Justice - Director

 Society of Biblical Literature - Co-Chair of Poverty in the Biblical World Section

 Society for Old Testament Study

-THEO 360 The Bible in Culture and Society
+THEO 336 - The Bible and the Arts

 "Caught in the Crossfire?
 Economic Injustice and Prophetic Motivation in Eighth-Century Judah" Biblical Interpretation 19, No. 4-5 (2011): 396-432.

 "Prophets to Profits: Ancient Judah and Corporate Globalization."
 Pages 212-37 in Bible and Justice: Ancient Texts, Modern Challenges.
 BibleWorld.
 Edited by Matthew J.M.
 Coomber.
 Oakville, CT: Equinox Publishing, 2011.